-When Samsung launched the Galaxy S20 FE back in 2020 for $699, we thought it was among the best Android smartphones you could buy in its segment.
-Fast forward to 2022, and the outlook seems radically different for its much-delayed successor, the Galaxy S21 FE.
-Unlike the case 16 months ago when there were no compelling “affordable flagships” that put up a fight against the S20 FE, customers looking to spend $500 to $800 on a smartphone today have a myriad of options to choose from.
+When Samsung launched the Galaxy S20 FE in 2020 for $699, we thought it was among the best Android smartphones you could buy in its segment.
+Fast-forward to 2022, and the outlook seems radically different for its much-delayed successor, the Galaxy S21 FE.
+Unlike the case 16 months ago when there were no compelling “affordable flagships” to put up a fight against the S20 FE, customers looking to spend $500 to $800 on a smartphone today have a myriad of options to choose from.

 With its $699 price tag, the Samsung Galaxy S21 FE inevitably locks horns with one of these options — the Google Pixel 6.
 With a starting price of $599, not only is the Pixel 6 a good $100 cheaper, it actually stacks up well against the S21 FE.
 We were impressed in our Pixel 6 review and awarded it a 4-star rating.

-So, if you have between $500 and $800 to spend on a new smartphone and are on the fence, confused between the Galaxy S21 FE and the Google Pixel 6, this article might just be the thing you need to arrive at an informed decision.
+So, if you have between $500 and $800 to spend on a new smartphone and are on the fence when it comes to choosing between the Galaxy S21 FE and the Google Pixel 6, this article might just be the thing you need to arrive at an informed decision.
 Let’s dive right in and figure out which of these phones you should be spending your hard-earned money on!

 |Samsung Galaxy S21 FE||Google Pixel 6|

 |Size||155.7 x 74.5 x 7.9mm (6.12 x 2.93 x 0.31 inches)||158.6 x 74.8 x 8.9mm (6.29 x 2.93 x 0.41 inches)|